Learn how to create a strategy to maximize member retention in this guide

 Constantly Review User Experience (UX)

 Things move (and change) fast in the online world.
 That means your user experience (UX) can always be analyzed and improved.
-While you may’ve launched the perfect membership website, it’s possible that plugin and theme updates have slightly altered some of its formatting.

 Is your content still fully mobile-friendly?
 Have you implemented new developments following UX best practices?
+These are super important things to check for regularly.

 Your site may not be broken, but could it be frustrating your members?
 Tools like Google Analytics can help you see how members experience your site, and assist you in optimizing your content.